thakurtanya/kontikilabsDevelopers/docs/source/index.rst

 Our platform provides easy and seamless integration.
 Start configuring the demo bot and publishing your own content right away, in just a few simple steps.

-Take advantage of the Demo Bot Git repo we have created to help you easily monitor the content on the bot interface.
-Our Demo Bot Git repo’s readme file will help you set up a bot step-by-step, along with all the other critical information you needto manage the content objects.
-Also, you can refer to the account from our `API Document <http://app.kontikilabs.com>`_ to integrate the demo bot with your account on the Kontiki Platform.
+Take advantage of the `Demo Bot Git repo <https://github.com/Kontikilabs/kontikilabs-sample-bot>`_ we have created to help you easily monitor the content on the bot interface.
+Our Demo Bot Git repo’s readme file will help you set up a bot step-by-step, along with all the other critical information you need to manage the content objects.
+Also, to integrate the demo bot with your account on the Kontiki Platform you can refer to our API Document below:

 .. toctree::
    :maxdepth: 6